Chart Color Schemes

 In terms of cultural diversity, Plenty records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Plenty's population showed cultural diversity similar to the wider area, with 84.5% born in Australia, 94.8% being citizens, and 86.1% speaking English only at home.
-Christianity was the predominant religion, at 66.9%, compared to 44.3% across Greater Melbourne.
-The top three ancestry groups were English (25.7%), Australian (24.2%), and Italian (14.1%), with Italians being higher than the regional average of 6.2%.
+Plenty's cultural diversity aligns with its wider region, with 84.5% born in Australia, 94.8% being citizens, and 86.1% speaking English only at home.
+Christianity is the predominant religion in Plenty at 66.9%, compared to 44.3% in Greater Melbourne.
+The top three ancestry groups are English (25.7%), Australian (24.2%), and Italian (14.1%), with Italian being notably higher than the regional average of 6.2%.

 Frequently Asked Questions - Diversity